TheAdamBC/AdamBC/DOCUMENTATION.md

 The command auto creates the DApp 'AppName' inside the 'app/dapps' folder with all its necessary files like 'DApp.js' inside, including the 'config' folder with all its neccessary files.

-By default Adam BC creates an 'fs' DApp, a 'filesytem' heavy app.
+By default Adam BC creates an 'fs' DApp, a 'filesystem' heavy app.

+To create a 'numerics' heavy DApp use the 'n' option keyword, to create a 'multimedia' heavy DApp use the 'm' option keyword, to create a 'filesystem' heavy DApp use the 'f' option keyword.

-To create a 'numerics' or 'multimedia' DApp, run the corresponding commands below.
+The corresponding commands look like below.

 <br/>